clepnid/netclip_win_64/README.md

 ## Utilities

+## Create internet url to share it to everyone.

 ![image](https://user-images.githubusercontent.com/66835340/158060363-c36aa763-5251-4126-b4e4-f285e505bc1e.png)

-## Create internet url to share it to everyone.
+Click on Create internet link.

 You can type the subdomain name to get a defined link.